 Understand how to get your advocacy message across the digital sphere without blowing your entire budget.
-In this session with NAA Manager of Communications Frank Mauck and NAA Manager of New Media Michelle Sherman, learn about the power of social media and the importance of a digital communications strategy.
+In this session with NAA Manager of Communications Frank Mauck and NAA Manager of Digital Content Mary Scott, learn about the power of social media and the importance of a digital communications strategy.

 Put on Your Sales Hat to Solicit for PAC

 Asking for money can feel uncomfortable, especially if it’s for a Political Action Committee (PAC).
 Aristotle’s Vice President of PAC and Grassroots Development, Gio Van Remortel and Apartment Finder’s Vice President of Sales East, Michelle M. Childers, CAS will help NAA members become more comfortable soliciting their peers and talking about the PAC.
 Participants will learn the elements of a sales pitch and how to incorporate those elements when soliciting contributions.

 This interactive exercise is designed for advanced grassroots advocates willing to commit to multiple interactions with their lawmakers on an annual basis.
 Congressional Management Foundation President and CEO Brad Fitch and Vice President Susie Gorden will identify 10 strategies for becoming a “super-advocate,” and conduct an exercise where participants will build their own personal advocacy strategies.
 Attendees take away a tangible and effective action plan ready for immediate implementation.